SumoSumir/kata-na/HLD/README.md

 ### 2. **CQRS (Command Query Responsibility Segregation)**
 - Separate read and write paths
 - Optimized for different access patterns
-- Example: Booking writes to Aurora, reads from Redis
+- Example: Booking writes to Postgres, reads from Redis

 ### 3. **Microservices**
 - Each service owns its data